sourabhx003/intus/README.md

 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com) and python3.10:
+To clone and run this application, you'll need [Git](https://git-scm.com) and python3.10

+Note: You have to copy the .env file to the project dir manually

 ### Docker